The Next Great Thing?

 - What if the power goes out?
 How will we guarantee that our 24/7 support is available?

-- What if employees can’t get into the office due to weather or family emergencies?
+- What if essential personnel can’t perform functions that must be done onsite?
 How does the work get done?

 All it took was three separate incidents that perhaps alone aren’t serious.
 But when those three incidents hit in one year, it simply became too much.
 Sales started to drop, productivity was behind, and the board became frustrated.
 That is why investors pulled out and the company quietly closed its doors.

-If only this company had followed advice and initiated business continuity planning.
+If only this company had followed advice and initiated Business Continuity planning.
 The three incidents would have been just that – incidents.
-They wouldn’t have turned into threats and eventually forced this company to close.
+They wouldn’t have turned into threats that eventually forced this company to close.
 Staff would have been prepared and equipped to work from home, back-up power generators would have been purchased, and the pesky and unstable server software issues would have been addressed.
 It turns out the only reason the website is still live is because it is hosted off-site.